-15.13 Investment Income Recognition
+15.13 INVESTMENT INCOME RECOGNITION

 Interest income is recognised using the effective interest rate of the instrument.
-Changes in the fair value on the GAT unit fund are recognised in the Statement of Changes in Net Assets.
-Interest income on financial assets classified at fair value through profit or loss is accrued at balance date.
+Changes in the fair value on GAT unit funds are recognised in the Statement of Changes in Net Assets.
+Interest income on financial assets classified at fair value though profit or loss, is accrued at balance date.